-Single bets (fixed odds, wins or places) are subject to a win limit of R150 000 (One hundred and fifty thousand Rand) on any 1 selection per customer.
-Multiple bets (fixed odds, win or places) are subject to a win limit of R150 000 (One hundred and fifty thousand Rand) per multiple selection per customer.
+Single bets (fixed odds, wins or places) are subject to a Maximum Win Limit as appears on ticket on any 1 selection per customer.
+Multiple bets (fixed odds, win or places) are subject to a Maximum Win Limit as appears on ticket per multiple selection per customer.
 Open bets which include tote wins, tote places, swingers, trifectas, exactas, quartets, jackpots, pick 6, and place accumulators are subject to totalisator rules as approved by the relevant Provincial Gambling Boards.
-The maximum total pay-out for open bets is R150 000 (One hundred and fifty thousand Rand) per ticket.
+The Maximum Win Limit for open bets is as appears on the ticket.
 The total pay-out cannot be greater than the net totalisator (Tote) pool after lawful commission.
 BETTABETS is not a Tote and by electing to place any bet with BETTABETS, you acknowledge that BETTABETS is not a Tote.
 Related multiple bets are not accepted.
 A multiple bet is related where the outcome of one part of the bet contributes to, or determines the outcome of another part of the bet.
 If BETTABETS accepts such bet in error, the stake of the bet will be decided equally on the respective markets.

-A bet is accepted on the understanding that it is the stake / wager of one customer and the maximum amount that one customer may win in one day’s trading is R150 000 (One hundred and fifty thousand Rand), irrespective of the stake or actual winnings.
-All individual and / or multiple betting transactions of whatever nature will be limited to a maximum pay-out of R150 000 (One hundred and fifty thousand Rand) in one day’s trading ( Example Tote exotics – No matter how many times indicated on the ticket you, the customer has taken a jackpot that pays a dividend of R17 000 and you have indicated that you have taken it for 35 times which totals R595 000, however as per the BETTABETS Terms and Conditions you shall only be paid up to a limit of R150 000 (One hundred and fifty thousand Rand).
-Where bets have been transacted on different days, the maximum amount that one customer may win in one day’s trading is determined by the day that the final event /market is resolved and not on the individual days on which each bet was transacted.
+A bet is accepted on the understanding that it is the stake / wager of one customer and the Maximum amount that one customer may win in one day’s trading is Limited to the Maximum Win Limit as appears on the ticket, irrespective of the stake or actual winnings.
+All individual and / or multiple betting transactions of whatever nature will be limited to a Maximum Win Limit as appears on ticket in one day’s trading (Example Tote exotics – No matter how many times indicated on the ticket you, the customer has taken a jackpot that pays a dividend of R17 000 and you have indicated that you have taken it for 35 times which totals R595 000, however as per the BETTABETS Terms and Conditions you shall only be paid up to the Maximum Win Limit as appears on ticket.
+Where bets have been transacted on different days, the Maximum amount that one customer may win in one day’s trading is determined by the day that the final event /market is resolved and not on the individual days on which each bet was transacted.
 Should a number of bets, containing the same selection, be placed by one or more customers and BETTABETS has reason to believe that these bets originated from the same customer or syndicate of customers, BETTABETS reserves the right to limit the total payment of all such bets to the maximum amount that a single customer may win in one day’s trading.

 BETTABETS are Licenced Bookmakers.